 The TRIO Student Support Services Program at Northeast Community College is an academic assistance program funded through TRIO Grants by the U.S. Department of Education.
 The program is designed for low-income, first-generation college students or students with a disability.
-These students will be offered academic development opportunities, assistance with meeting basic college requirements and support to motivate them towards the successful completion of their postsecondary education.
+Participants will be offered academic development opportunities, assistance with meeting college requirements, and support to motivate them towards the successful completion of their postsecondary education.